Detailed guides to painful problems, treatments & more

 Weekly nuggets of pain science news and insight, usually 100-300 words, with the occasional longer post.
 The blog is the “director’s commentary” on the core content of PainScience.com: a library of major articles and books about common painful problems and popular treatments.
 See the blog archives or updates for the whole site.

-In 2018, Yamato et al studied the effect of backpacks on back pain in kids, and found… nothing.
+In 2018, Yamato et al. reviewed the effect of backpacks on back pain in kids as reported in 69 studies, including five higher quality long-term studies, and they detected bupkis:

-The concern about packs is the old school version of the trendier anxiety about “text neck” (see Richards, Damasceno), just with backs and backpacks instead of necks and smartphones.
+The concern about packs is the old school version of the trendier anxiety about “text neck” — just with backs and backpacks instead of necks and smartphones.
+All of the research on this fails to show that minor physical stresses are harmful to spines (see Richards, Damasceno).

 Hopefully evidence like this can undermine overconfidence in the importance of trivial physical stresses, posture, and biomechanics in back pain.
-Hopefully it can inspire us to put more emphasis on the psychosocial factors and subtler biological vulnerabilities that spinal pain is probably much more sensitive to.
+Let’s put more emphasis on the psychosocial factors and subtler biological vulnerabilities that spinal pain is more sensitive to.

-And someone said to me, while doubting the findings of the backpack study, that awkward lifting technique “has to be” responsible for some back pain.
-Actually, not necessarily.
-We all have to beware of overconfident talk like “has to be” when it comes to the causes of chronic pain, because there are a lot of very non-obvious factors in chronic pain.
-It rarely works out to assign most of the blame to any one factor.
+• Someone told me — doubting the findings of the backpack study — that awkward lifting technique “has to be” responsible for a lot of back pain.
+Not necessarily.
+We all have to beware of overconfident talk like “has to be” when it comes to the causes of chronic pain, because there are a lot of very non-obvious factors.
+It rarely works out to assign most of the blame to any one thing.

-There are undoubtedly some mechanical stress factors in back and neck pain, but our complex vulnerabilities to those stresses is probably the real story, factors like sleep deprivation, a subtle pathology like hypermobility, a vitamin deficiency, or increased systemic inflammation from aging and metabolic syndrome, to name a few fairly straightforward examples.
+There undoubtedly are some mechanical stress factors in back and neck pain, but our complex physiological vulnerabilities to those stresses is probably the real story, factors like sleep deprivation, a subtle pathology like hypermobility (which ironically tends to make people feel stiff), a vitamin deficiency, hormonal changes, or “inflammaging” (increased systemic inflammation from aging and metabolic syndrome), to name a few fairly straightforward examples.

-Demonizing trivial physical stresses is incorrect and wrong: it sends the nocebic & incorrect message that our bodies are fragile, especially our spines.
-It’s a message that people embrace all too easily, to their detriment.
+Demonizing trivial physical stresses is clearly wrong: it sends the harmful message that our bodies are fragile, especially our spines.
+And yet it’s a message that both patients and pros embrace all too easily.